aarnphm/aarnphm.github.io/content/thoughts/Camus.md

 ### absurd freedom

-If I were a tree among trees, a cat among animals, this life would have a meaning, or rather this problem would not arise, for I should belong to this world.
+Iindividual f I were a tree among trees, a cat among animals, this life would have a meaning, or rather this problem would not arise, for I should belong to this world.
 I should be this world to which I am now opposed by my whole consciousness and my whole insistence upon familiarity.
 This ridiculous reason is what sets me in opposition to all creation.
 I cannot cross it out with a stroke of pen.
 What I believe to be true I must therefore preserve.

 The absurd is simultaneously the awareness and rejection of death.
 Suicide as a solution for the absurd, the absolute, such that man’s cannot seem to live with his dreadful future, that he choose suicide as a solution.